nerdmed/settings-manager/README.md

-## Callbacks
+## Hooks

-Every Callback needs the name of the Setting and a callback function.
-Every function is called with the old and the new Value.
+Every Hook needs the name of the Setting and a callback function.
+Every function is called with the old and the new Value as parameters.

 The order of execution is the following: